Aishwarya2501/Data-Science/README.md

 # Data-Science
-The dataset for this project is take from kaggle "Emergency - 911 Calls"
+The dataset for this project is taken from Kaggle "Emergency - 911 Calls" used for Exploratory Data Analysis .

-In this Project, I have explored the data, performed Feature Engineering , analyzed it using visualization tools like Matplotlib,Seaborn and used the important libraries such as Pandas and Numpy
+In this Project, I have explored the data, performed Feature Engineering, used libraries such as Pandas, Numpy and analyzed it using Visualization tools such as Matplotlib, Seaborn .

 ## Table of Contents: